warden-protocol/wardenprotocol/docs/docs/help-center/ward-token/ward.md

 # WARD Token

+## Overview

 **WARD** is the native utility token integral to the Warden Protocol ecosystem.
-It is designed to facilitate various operations such as governance, staking, protocol fees and as a medium of payment for operators.
+It's designed to facilitate various operations such as governance, staking, protocol fees and as a medium of payment for operators.

 |Property|Details|
 |-|--|